Kjøpsvik

-There are regular ferry connections as part of Norwegian National Road 827 from Kjøpsvik to Drag, across the fjord.
-The local Kjøpsvik Church serves the residents of this part of the Tysfjord parish.
+There are regular ferry connections as part of Norwegian National Road 827 from Kjøpsvik to the village of Drag, across the fjord.
+The local Kjøpsvik Church serves the residents of this area.
 The main industry in Kjøpsvik is the Norcem cement factory.

-The village was the administrative centre of the old municipality of Tysfjord until 1 January 2020 when Tysfjord was dissolved.
+The village was the administrative centre of the old Tysfjord Municipality until 1 January 2020 when Tysfjord was dissolved.